 The 2017-2018 Writing Fellow:

 The Pen Parentis Writing Fellowship For New Parents

-In addition to a full year of promotion and the publication of the winning story by Brain/Child Magazine, a $1000 prize will be presented to the new Pen Parentis Writing Fellow at a public reading of the winning work in Manhattan on Tuesday, September 14th, 2015.
+In addition to a full year of promotion and the publication of the winning story by Brain, Child Magazine, a $1000 prize will be presented to the new Pen Parentis Writing Fellow at a public reading of the winning work at our September Salon Season Opener in Manhattan.
 Entrants must be the parent of at least one child under 10 years of age, but there are no style or genre limitations on the works of fiction submitted for consideration.
 Entrants can be at any level of their literary careers.

 Judging is blind and based only on the following criteria:

 All genres and styles of fiction are welcome.
 No plays or poetry (we love them, but sorry, no.) Novel excerpts are acceptable if they can stand alone as a story.
 Simultaneous submissions ok, but notify if published elsewhere.
 Multiple submissions ok, but separate entry fee for each submission.
 Entry fees will not be refunded.
 Previous winners of this fellowship are not eligible.
 Finalists are welcome to try again.